iegomez/mosquitto-go-auth/README.md

 | pg_sslkey         |                   |             | SSL/TLS Client Cert.
 Key
 | pg_sslrootcert    |                   |             | SSL/TLS Root Cert

-Depending on the sslmode given, cert, key and rootcert will be used.
+Depending on the sslmode given, sslcert, sslkey and sslrootcert will be used.
 Options for sslmode are:

 disable - No SSL
 require - Always SSL (skip verification)